UDN

 This node is deprecated due to major precision problems when used to derive world pos away from the origin!
 Use the WorldPosition node instead.

-The TransformPosition node can transform any position from screen space to the destination space specified by the expression's TransformType variable.
+The TransformPosition expression can transform any position from screen space to the destination space specified by the expression's TransformType variable.
 Currently only transforming into world space is supported.
 This expression can be used to get world space coordinates in the material.
 To visualize world position, you can plug it straight into emissive:

 TransformPosition1.jpg